 LeAnn: “Originally, I volunteered to help improve the lives of other people and to learn about other cultures.
 Volunteering in Cuba with Global Volunteers gives me the chance to get out of my comfort zone.
 I returned because my first time was so rewarding.
 Both my experiences were enriching and a way to build bridges and promote understanding.
 We accomplished a lot with our local partners in only two weeks.
 Everyone has something personal to offer, and I’m proud that I do something so meaningful.”

 Jennifer: “I felt happy to be surrounded by old and new friends – all working as a team toward common goals with the Ciego de Ávila community.”

-What surprising or memorable moments or individuals made a strong impression on you?
+Did any moments or individuals make a strong impression on you?